nicolasochem/tzip/drafts/current/draft-consensus-key.md

 it means that **Off** votes have the majority.
 On the opposite, a value below the threshold means that **On** votes have the majority.

-The `drain` operation works if and only if the EMA is below the threshold.
+The `Drain_delegate` operation works if and only if the EMA is below the threshold.

 More precisely, the EMA is a natual number whose value can vary between 0 and 2 billion and the threshold is 1 billion.